Darnrain1/Lemon_Drop_Hi-Res/README.md

 </p>

  "Sounds amazing, outstanding and breathtaking" - Darnrain1<br>
+"We have arrived lady's and gentleman, v272.1." - Darnrain1(br>

 Credits, A Special Thank You<br>
 @ezzony - for the ezV2020 kernel.
 XDA<br>